quantumomid/clothingStore/README.md

 With Heroku: https://clothingstore-heroku-live.herokuapp.com/

-Deployed version (currently) reflects the source code inside of StyledComponents/WithSaga/with-saga-and-hooks/
+Deployed version (currently) reflects the source code inside of StyledComponents/WithSaga/sagaHooksOptimise/

+The deployed version also includes responsive features as well as progressive web app additions (i.e. on mobile devices will get alert to add as an app to your homescreen) - improves offline experience, etc.